George Herbert Arthur Edward Hyde Villiers, Lord Hyde1

 Richard Hugh Jordan Steel1

-Richard Hugh Jordan Steel is the son of Sir Christopher Eden Steel and Catherine Clive.2 He married Lady Rosemary Verena Edith Villiers, daughter of George Herbert Arthur Edward Hyde Villiers, Lord Hyde and Hon.
-Marion Feodorovna Louise Glyn, on 15 January 1959.1
+Richard Hugh Jordan Steel was the son of Sir Christopher Eden Steel and Catherine Clive.2 He married Lady Rosemary Verena Edith Villiers, daughter of George Herbert Arthur Edward Hyde Villiers, Lord Hyde and Hon.
+Marion Feodorovna Louise Glyn, on 15 January 1959.1 He died on 24 April 2018.3

 Children of Richard Hugh Jordan Steel and Lady Rosemary Verena Edith Villiers